 The site creation function is similar to this, and also has the same process of emailing the user their site username and password.

 And that’s just the tip of the iceberg.
 Think of Pressable’s exclusive preview API access as a blank canvas to build your entire process; an extension of your business that can house all the operations you are already using under one roof.
-This gives you more credibility, a better brand, and all-around easier onboarding for your clients.
+This gives you more credibility, a better brand, and an all-around easier onboarding for your clients.